ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 - Click on My Services.
 - Login with provided credentials.

-### **Option 2: Recent Project Presentation**
+### **Option 2: Recent Project Presentation(Second Preference)**
-During this presentation, we would like you to provide an overview (or demonstration) of a development project on which you have recently worked.
-Provide examples of the technology, programming languages, and methodologies you used during this project.
-Feel free to use the whiteboard or laptop available in the interview room.
-If you use powerpoint, please keep your presentation to approximately 5 slides. ***Please Note: If you are going to use Oracle Cloud Account and demonstrate Option 1 you DO NOT need to present your project.*** ***Also Note: we do expect to see code! :)***
+If you are planning to present your project it will NOT be equally weighted as what you do with Oracle Cloud.
+Please keep that in mind when selecting the project.
+If you use powerpoint to start, please keep your presentation to approximately 3 Slides.

 **Guidelines for Project walkthrough**
-- How did you get involved in this project (could be part of a course or internship or your own personal interest or other)
+- How did you get involved in this project (We prefer individual project OR a team project that is not coursework related)
 - How big was the team (if there was one)
-- What is your specific role and contribution ( For example: I coded front-end and collected requirements for project OR I coded some piece of the front-end)
+- What is your specific role and contribution ( For example: I coded front-end and collected requirements for project OR I coded some piece of the front-end) We are looking for "I" not "WE"
 - Walk through the code ( whatever the code may be - this could be methods you may have written, or if you used R-Studio -show us what you did in R)
 	- Any libraries you used or didn’t use
 	- Any coding challenges